kcresswell/pupper/pup/readMe.txt

 To compile for iOS (to run in Xcode): ionic cordova build iOS

 To compile for Android (to run in Android Studio): ionic build Android

+For cordova camera to work, run the following in terminal: ionic cordova plugin add cordova-plugin-camera ionic cordova plugin add cordova-plugin-ios-camera-permissions